 Pumpkin Bagels

-What better way to celebrate the season than with delicious pumpkin bagels baked fresh in your kitchen?
-These homemade bagels are gently spiced and perfectly chewy with a beautiful golden hue.
+What better way to celebrate the season than with homemade pumpkin bagels.
+They’ve got delicate pumpkin flavor, gently spiced and perfectly chewy.

 - Cut into 8 equal pieces and shape into balls

-- Use both hands’ thumb and index finger to push a hole into the center of each ball of dough, then roll the dough ball around your fingers in a circular motion to widen the hole.
+- Push a hole into the center of each ball of dough with your thumbs, then roll the dough ball around your fingers to widen the hole.

-- Poach in boiling water for a minute.
+- Poach in boiling water with a touch of baking soda for a minute.

 - Bake!